CA born, casino expert

 Whether you’re keen to discover the gambling age by state, or you’d just like to know which states allow gambling, we’ve got all the information you need to know, so keep reading to find out more.

-Gambling can be tricky to define, as it covers a whole host of activities.
+Gambling can be tricky to define, as it covers many activities.
 The aim is to risk something of value in the hope of winning something even more valuable, and it’s been enthralling people for hundreds of years.
-Some gambling games involve a degree of skill, such as poker or sports betting, in which knowledge of the subject can be of great advantage.
+Some gambling games involve a degree of skill, such as poker or sports betting, in which knowledge of the subject can be greatly advantageous.
 But other types of gambling are based purely on chance, such as playing slots games, for example, which relies on random number technology and can’t be rigged in the player’s favor.

 For a time, only state lotteries were allowed, since they brought in valuable revenue, soon to be joined by Bingo games.
 This is the time when gambling laws by state first came to public attention, as Nevada faced economic disaster.
 The construction of the Hoover Dam was financially crippling for the state, leading to the introduction of the 1931 Assembly Act, which was the first of the major gambling state laws to hit the headlines.
 The law allowed some games, such as Poker, to be legally played within the state, whereas sports betting was still prohibited.

-By the 1950s, Southern Maryland made the decision to permit legal slots machines to operate within state lines.
+By the 1950s, Southern Maryland decided to permit legal slots machines to operate within state lines.
 And by the end of the 1970s New Jersey had made gambling legal, helping Atlantic City to become an iconic gambling destination, along with Las Vegas in Nevada.
 And as the 21st century dawned, online gambling became a popular global pastime.
-New Jersey and Pennsylvania soon made the decision to allow legal online gambling to take place, with a number of other states expressing an interest in following their lead.
+New Jersey and Pennsylvania soon decided to allow legal online gambling to take place, with several other states expressing an interest in following their lead.

-The main piece of legislature that affects online gambling in the US is the 2006 UIGEA, or Unlawful Internet Gambling Enforcement Act.
+The main legislation affecting online gambling in the US is the 2006 UIGEA, or Unlawful Internet Gambling Enforcement Act.
 This made it illegal for operators to run online gambling websites within the US, although it doesn’t prohibit US citizens from signing up to offshore gambling sites.
 So even in states where gambling is illegal, it’s possible to circumvent the rules.

 Because every state is allowed to decide its own legal position on gambling, it’s incredibly difficult for US bettors to establish what’s permitted, and which are the states where gambling is illegal.
 Some states that allow casinos, for example, might also allow racetrack betting but not other types of sports betting.
 And the position is changing all the time, as more states decide to allow some forms of betting, whilst blacklisting others.